Israeli humanitarian operations during the Syrian Civil War: Civil assistance and infrastructure

 Aid from Israel was originally provided via the United Nations and other agencies.
 In 2016, it began appearing with Hebrew packaging.
 Israeli increased the flow of humanitarian aid into southern Syria, including Daraa and Quneitra in early 2018.
 Aid included construction materials and hospital and school supplies.

 Under the initiative of Operation Good Neighbor, a significant amount of humanitarian aid was delivered, including medical supplies, food, fuel, and clothing.
 According to the IDF, as part of the operation, 450,000 liters of fuel for heating, operating water wells, and bakeries' ovens were transferred to Syria.
 It also claims to have supplied seven generators, water pipes for Syrian infrastructure reconstruction, and equipment for a temporary school in the region.

 Aid to Syrian rebels

 Brig.
 Gen. Yaniv Asor of the IDF stated that the army was not providing funding inside Syria, but his statement contradicted a report from The Wall Street Journal, which mentions a local rebel leader claiming that Israel had secretly offered and provided cash, food, fuel, medical supplies, and even monthly stipends to Syrian rebels.
 The report highlighted that Israel's support to the groups was relatively small compared to aid supplied by Qatar, Saudi Arabia, Turkey, and the United States.

-According to foreign reports, the objective behind Israel providing weapons and financial support to rebel groups in Operation Good Neighbor was to deter troops affiliated with Hezbollah and Iran from approaching Israel's border.
+According to foreign reports, the objective behind Israel providing weapons and financial support to rebel groups in Operation Good Neighbor was to deter troops affiliated with Hezbollah, Iran and ISIS from approaching Israel's border.